 1. Make sure your team has the right tools

 While it's certainly possible to run your entire support operation using a shared Gmail or Outlook mailbox, it's not always the best way to set your team up for success.
 Dedicated customer service software is often a better choice for enabling your team to deliver excellent support.

-Tools that have been designed specifically for support teams offer features like shared inboxes, built-in help centers, saved replies, automated workflows, duplicate reply prevention, and customer relationship data.
+Tools that have been designed specifically for support teams offer features like shared inboxes, built-in help centers, saved replies, automated workflows, duplicate reply prevention, customer relationship data, and even AI technology.